 Azzeddine Azzam is professor of agricultural economics at the University of Nebraska-Lincoln, USA.
-His field of specialization is empirical microeconomic analysis with a focus on agricultural and food markets worldwide.
-His work includes studies as varied as the impact of anti-corporate farming laws on the cattle feeding industry in Nebraska, tradeoffs between market power and cost-efficiency in the US and the Swedish meat processing industries, vertical economies and the structure of the US hog industry, food price policy and food security in the United Arab Emirates, and agricultural productivity and drought in Morocco.
+Azzeddine has broad research and teaching interests including industrial organization, microeconomics, agricultural and natural resource economics, and mathematical and quantitative methods.
+He has published on a broad range of topical issues such as the impact of captive supplies on fed cattle prices, asymmetry and rigidity in farm to retail price transmission, market transparency and market structure, the impact of anti-corporate farming laws on the cattle feeding industry in Nebraska, market power and cost-efficiency in the US and the Swedish meat processing industries and in the GCC banking industry, welfare analysis food price cap policy in the United Arab Emirates, and agricultural productivity and drought in Morocco.

 Azzam taught applied microeconomics as a Teaching Fellow at Harvard University and empirical industrial organization as a Fulbright Scholar at the Swedish University of Agricultural Sciences.
 He served as senior economic advisor at the Dubai Chamber of Commerce and Industry and as chair of the economics department at the University of Dubai, where he also taught undergraduate microeconomics and MBA managerial economics.

 He is a lifetime research fellow of the Economic Research Forum, a member of Phi Beta Delta, the Honor Society of International Scholars; and the recipient of the University of Nebraska 2008 Excellence in Graduate Education Award for Outstanding Contributions to Graduate Education.